 Team-based sports are the biggest drivers of betting handled at online sportsbooks, but there are a lot more sports that draw their fair share of action.
 NASCAR is one of them, with an incredibly loyal and passionate fan base that now loves to bet on races as much as watch them.

-A growing list of legal online sports betting states has been a catalyst for that.
+A growing list of NY sports betting sites has been a catalyst for that.
 For each NASCAR race on the schedule, you can make bets on not just the winner of the race, but dozens of other possible combinations and outcomes.

-Our guide to betting on NASCAR in New York covers all of the ins and outs, from how you can place your NASCAR bets online or via a sportsbook app to some actionable tips that you can use for betting on the race.
+Our guide to betting on NASCAR in New York covers all of the ins and outs, from how you can place your NASCAR bets online or via a sportsbook app like DraftKings or BetMGM in NY, to some actionable tips that you can use for betting on the race.

 The first legal and regulated sportsbooks in NY opened for business in 2019.
 There are now several retail locations in upstate regions that are doing great business.
-A green-light for online sportsbooks and sportsbook apps are on the way (or maybe even here by the time you read this), but New Yorkers have some viable alternatives to consider in the meantime.
+The launch of online betting followed, and there are some great sportsbook apps to choose from.

 When a NASCAR race is on tap, the conversation revolves around which drivers appear to have the best shot to win.
 Online sportsbooks will have odds for that, ranging from the favorites down to the longshots with everyone else in the middle.